What to do in Meningie? Race your Lawnmower of course!

 After small beginnings in Boobowrie, South Australia, SALMRA (South Australian Lawn Mowers Racing Assoc) made up a rule book with different classes and sizes.
 Lawnmower racing was now official.
 Mowers competing these days can be anything from stock standard up to 450cc motorbike engines, Holy Moly you need to witness this in person.

-Over the Queen’s Birthday long weekend, for the fourth year running, they held Mowers @ Meningie, in the backyard of the Hotel.
+Over the Queen’s Birthday long weekend, Meningie Hotel hosts their Lawnmower race, held in the backyard of the Hotel.

 2022 will be the fifth event at Meningie.
 2021 was slightly different as it was the first time the event had been held with only South Australian entrants.
 Seven Victorian teams couldn't cross the border and four teams from the West were too worried they wouldn't be able to get home.
-Thanks Covid19.
+Thanks Covid19!

-The target for this year, Round 3 of the 2021 SALMRA Championships, was to get 50 mowers and 1000 strong crowd.
-Final numbers in and 49 mowers were registered to compete and crowd numbers for the day saw over 900 through the gate, an amazing achievement.
+And, despite Covid's best efforts, in 2021, 49 mowers were registered to compete and crowd numbers for the day saw over 900 through the gate, an amazing achievement.

-I needed to witness this for myself, so I grabbed my trusty camera and set myself up for a few shots.
-This wasn't just for the big boys and their mowers, there were categories for the young kids to participate and novelty helmets just added to the entertainment.
+Now lawnmover racing isn't just for the big boys and their mowers.
+There are categories for the young kids to participate and novelty helmets just add to the entertainment.

-There’s a saying I’m sure you’ve heard, ‘Build it and they will come’ and that they do when lawnmower racing is involved.
+There’s a saying, ‘Build it and they will come’ and that they do when lawnmower racing is involved.